ml4ai/delphi/docs/grfn_spec.md

 distinguish assignments used for conditions from other assignments.

-For \"sources\" and \"target\": when there is no need to refer to the variable by its relative index, then `<variable_name>` is sufficient, and index will be assumed to be 0 (if at all relevant).
-In other cases, the variables will be referenced using the `<function_source_reference>`.
+For \"sources\" and \"target\": when there is no need to refer to the variable by its relative index, then `<variable_name>` (itself an `<identifier_string>`) is sufficient, and index will be assumed to be 0 (if at all relevant).

+TODO: Review this section on `<function_source_reference>` with the program analysis team.

+In other cases, the variables will be referenced using the `<function_source_reference>`, to indicate the return value of the function.
 There may also be cases where the sources can be a function, either built-in or user-defined.
 These two will be referenced using `<function_source_reference>` defined as:

     <function_source_reference> ::=
        "name" : [ <variable_name> | <function_name> ]